We earn commissions from brands listed on this site, which influences how listings are presented.

 Your choice between debt consolidation or debt settlement depends on your unique financial circumstances.
 Debt consolidation can be a good idea as it is generally less risky and better for your credit, while settlement can provide more immediate relief for overwhelming debt.
 Always research thoroughly and consider consulting a financial advisor before making a decision.

-Jess contributes to Bestmoney.com, Newsweek, Time, Fortune, Yahoo Finance, and other popular financial publications.
+Jess is a freelance contributor to Bestmoney.com, Newsweek, Time, Fortune, Yahoo Finance, and other popular financial publications.
 She enjoys covering banking, credit, insurance, investing, and loans.
 Previously, Jess was an editor at Investopedia, The Balance, and FinanceBuzz.
-She also spent nearly five years at a marketing agency, working on content campaigns and editorial and SEO strategies for major financial firms.

 View Rates